Employer of Record in Italy

 Maternity Leave In Italy

 In Italy, pregnant employees receive 5 months of paid maternity leave, starting 60 days before the due date until the child is 3 months old.
-During this period, they get 80% salary from Social Security.
+During this period, they get 100% of their salary, with 80% covered by Social Security (INPS) and 20% paid by the employer.
 If covered by a collective bargaining agreement, the employee may be entitled to a more advantageous benefit.
 Alternatively, a mother can work 6 hours daily until the child is one year old if she skips parental leave after maternity.

 Paternity Leave In Italy

-The father is granted 10 days of paid paternity leave within 5 months of their child's birth.
+The father is granted 10 days of paid paternity leave (20 days in case of multiple births) within 5 months of their child's birth.
 During this time, they will receive their regular salary in full, covered by Social Security.
 Extending this leave is by 1 day is possible if a statutory maternity leave day is given up by the mother.
 The option of taking further parental leave is available.

 Sick Leave In Italy